arkivanov/Decompose/docs/index.md

 ## What is Decompose?

-Decompose is a Kotlin Multiplatform lifecycle-aware business logic components (aka BLoCs) with routing functionality and pluggable UI (Android Views, Jetpack Compose, SwiftUI, JS React, etc.) This project is inspired by [Badoos RIBs](https://github.com/badoo/RIBs) fork of the [Uber RIBs](https://github.com/uber/RIBs) framework.
+Decompose is a Kotlin Multiplatform library for breaking down your code into lifecycle-aware business logic components (aka BLoC), with routing functionality and pluggable UI (Jetpack Compose, Android Views, SwiftUI, JS React, etc.).

 ### Supported targets